 up.front will be back on June 9th!
-This edition will be all about how technology influences our design process and, in the best case, helps to extend our visual vocabulary and solve the problems we face in our work.
+This edition will teach you how to create SVG icons, and we’ll discuss how technology influences our design process and, in the best case, helps to extend our visual vocabulary and solve the problems we face in our work.
 Mark your calendars now!
 You can stay in touch on twitter and meetup.com.
 See you there!

 Giacomo Vergnano: Randomness – How Open Source and Machines Help a Lazy Designer